 When you go to buy, keep these 3 things in mind:

 - Density– Also known as the “durometer rating”, this measures the density of the rubber and how it will come in contact with the floor.
 The more expensive sets will be denser.
+You want less bounce also for safety reasons.

 - Warranty- How long does the company guarantee the equipment for?
 Can you get a new set if yours don’t hold up?
 They should come with at least a one year warranty.